LONA MANNING

 PictureWilliam Murray, 1st Earl of Mansfield, (1705 – 1793)

 As we can see, this connection to Lord Mansfield started as a hypothesis but is now asserted as a fact, along with the assumption that a reader in Austen's time who heard the name "Mansfield" would think "Lord Mansfield."
-And having thought of the former Lord Chief Justice, they would think of his rulings in Somerset v Stewart as opposed to any other of his many rulings or his political bent or what-have-you.
+And having thought of the former Lord Chief Justice, they would think of his rulings in Somerset v Stewart as opposed to any other of his many rulings or his political loyalties or how he lost his library in the Gordon Riots or what-have-you.
 Perhaps.
+[Update: I explore this question in a new series here].
 Perhaps a novel titled Marshall House would make people think of Thurgood Marshall.
 That is, if they were old enough to remember a former Chief Justice of the United States, or had heard of him.
 And I don't know if that's the chief audience for marriage-plot novels.

 How does this supposed allusion enhance an anti-slavery message?
 Sir Thomas Bertram's elegant estate, funded by the proceeds of slavery, remains in the hands of the slave-holding family at the end of the novel (as opposed to being burned to the ground, or sold, or something).
 Fanny Price hates her parents' home in Portsmouth so much that she remembers Mansfield as the abode of "elegance, propriety, regularity, harmony... peace and tranquility."
 When she marries Edmund Bertram, everything within the sphere of Mansfield is "thoroughly perfect in her eyes."